TheGoodlike13/liberty_or_death/README.md

 Look, irrespective of this being the right thing to do or not, or even relevant or not, I still want to at least be able to do it, such that I could at least attempt to verify the relevancy of it all.
 And, as it stands, I can't, because it doesn't fucking work :D

+New week, new [#aneurysm_overload](#aneurysm_overload).
+The last answer in particular just is *beyond* horrifying.
+"It may be the configured password, but not the loaded one!"
+That is not a sentence that should exist in this universe as a result of any system.

+In any case, I notice a trend of having some file being configured. 'slapd.conf' call it.
+I don't recall adding anything specifically like that to any configuration, but honestly at this point my memory might just be failing me to protect my mind from the horrors I had to experience.
+Either way, if we configure this file with "credentials" like the "username" we use in our ldapadd query, things might start working.
+Might.

+Looking through the comments in the [#slap_account](#slap_account) page, it seems that this guide is part 2 of another guide.
+I start looking for it by entering 'LDAP' into the search bar.
+This produces a few pages with incomprehensible gibberish, and one page with gibberish that looks familiar!
+That's right, [#i_found_ramesh_guys](#i_found_ramesh_guys)!
+It seems that there is a link to this article in [#slap_account](#slap_account) too, but it's misleadingly titled "install LDAP", when clearly you're going to both install AND configure it in this article.
+Well, at least we found it, eventually.

+So, since we've already installed LDAP, we can skip to the configuration!
+Except we can't.
+Because it doesn't work.

+We're supposed to edit file '/etc/openldap/slapd.d/cn=config/olcDatabase={2}bdb.ldif', but no such file exists.
+To be precise, '/etc/openldap/' directory doesn't exist.
+Which, I suppose, implies the installation is not complete, at least not as far as this guide is considered.

+The installation command 'sudo yum install -y openldap openldap-clients openldap-servers' doesn't work either.
+Command 'yum' not found.
+But not so fast!
+By sheer coincidence during the last few days I stumbled upon [this video](https://odysee.com/@SomeOrdinaryGamers:a/please-stop-using-windows...:f) which gives a bit of an explanation.
+As we've seen before, there are different distributions (a weird word for 'types' or 'kinds') of linux.
+But it wasn't enough for them to make the linuxes different, they also made the installation programs different.
+Gotta style on those other tribes somehow, you know.

+In other words, as long as I replace 'yum' with the equivalent of whatever the hell installs things into Ubuntu, I should be fine.
+And we've had some things installed using apt, so surely that should work.
+Except it doesn't, because it can't find any of the packages.
+Great.